JuzerShakir/ror_guide/README.md

-# Ruby On Rails ultimate guide
+# An ultimate guide for ROR Devs

-_Ensures that the best resources are available to provide all of the knowledge for the relevant subjects.
-A one stop-guide to ROR!_
+_Providing best possible knowledge for the relevant topics._

 ## Guides